 The physical benefits of exercise are numerous.
 The following are just some of the benefits that exercise can have on your physical health:

-- Reduced risk or many diseases, including heart disease, stroke, high blood pressure, osteoporosis, diabetes, heart attack and certain types of cancer
+- The reduced risk or many diseases, including heart disease, stroke, high blood pressure, osteoporosis, diabetes, heart attack and certain types of cancer

 - Increased flexibility and range of motion